Phone Booth (film): Home media and rights

 In the U.S., 20th Century Fox Home Entertainment released it on VHS and DVD on July 8, 2003.
 In the United Kingdom (Region 2) it was released on DVD by Fox on August 11, 2003.
 The film also received an Australian (Region 4) VHS/DVD release on November 12, 2003, from 20th Century Fox Home Entertainment South Pacific.
+In February 2007, Fox released the movie on Blu-ray.

 In 2019, Rupert Murdoch sold most of 21st Century Fox's film and television assets to Disney, and Phone Booth was one of the films included in the deal.
 Disney made it available to stream on Hulu, one of the additional assets they acquired from Fox in 2019.
-In certain territories without Hulu, it was made available on the streaming service Disney+.
+It was made available on Disney+ in the United States on April 2022, as an effort to appeal to mature audiences, but the decision was eventually dropped by the time it became available in Canada instead.
+In certain territories without Hulu, it was made available on Disney+.

 Reception

 Box office

-The film grossed $46.5 million in the United States and $51.3 million internationally for a total gross of $97.8 million, from a $13 million production budget.
+Phone Booth grossed $46.6 million domestically (United States and Canada) and $51.3 million in other territories, for a worldwide total of $97.8 million, against a budget of $13 million.
+It peaked at No. 1 at the domestic box office in its first week, its first of 4 consecutive weeks in the Top 10.

 Critical response

-Audiences surveyed by CinemaScore gave the film an average grade of "C+" on scale of A+ to F.
+Metacritic, which uses a weighted average, assigned the a score of 56 out of 100, based on 36 critics, indicating "mixed or average" reviews.

 Roger Ebert of the Chicago Sun-Times gave the film three out of four stars, and said of Sutherland's performance, "if the voice doesn't work, neither does the movie.
 It does."
 Todd McCarthy of Variety magazine criticized the film for not having enough material even for its relatively short length, and wrote: "Gussied up with a host of filmmaking tricks in an attempt to keep things lively, this intensely acted little exercise just doesn't have enough going for it, with the exception of gradually growing interest in lead Colin Farrell."